francesco2801/Udiddit/README.md

 Udiddit

 # Description
-This project consists of improving a social news aggregation, web content rating, and discussion website named "Udiddit".
+This project consists of improving the schema of a social news aggregation, web content rating, and discussion website named "Udiddit".

 It is currently using a risky and unreliable Postgres database schema to store the forum posts, discussions, and votes made by their users about different topics.